cally-ai/siftly-retell-supa/README.md

-# Siftly - Retell AI Webhook Handler
+# Siftly - Webhook & IVR Service

-A Python Flask application that receives HTTP requests from Retell AI and manages data in Airtable.
+A Python Flask application that handles IVR flows, VAPI webhooks, and stores data in Supabase.

 ## Features

-- **Retell AI Webhook Handler**: Receives and processes webhooks from Retell AI
+- **IVR and VAPI handlers**: Endpoints for IVR and VAPI integrations
-- **Airtable Integration**: Automatically saves webhook data to Airtable
+- **Supabase-backed storage**: Reads/writes operational data to Supabase
-- **RESTful API**: Full CRUD operations for Airtable records
 - **Modular Architecture**: Clean separation of concerns with services, routes, and utilities
-- **Advanced Analytics**: Webhook statistics and insights processing
-- **Comprehensive Validation**: Data validation and sanitization
 - **Deployment Ready**: Configured for easy deployment on Render

 ## Setup